Table of Contents[Hide][Show]

 If you head all the way through Short North from downtown Columbus, you run into the Ohio State University campus.

-The adorable German Village has a new branch of a local coffee shop, The Fox in the Snow.
+The adorable German Village has a second branch of a local coffee shop, The Fox in the Snow.
 Across Schiller Park, which has a large playground, is The Book Loft.
 The Book Loft has 32 rooms of books and enough reading material to see you through any flight delay.
 I got a heavily discounted paperback copy of Bel Canto.

-Where to stay in Columbus Ohio
+Where to Stay in Columbus Ohio

 The room had a plush robe, mini refrigerator, Keurig coffee machine and an umbrella.
 Turn down service included chocolates.